 Types of Custody in California

-There are many different types of custody arrangements that can be made in Los Angeles, including:
+There are many different types of custody arrangements, including:

 Sole Custody Orders

 - Exclusive Custody

 - Sole Physical Custody

 - Pure Joint Custody

 - Joint Legal Custody